 Intermittent fasting results occur when you consume fewer calories by skipping meals.
 In a recent study, researchers found that skipping meals could reduce body weight significantly over time.

-They discovered that for weight loss, alternate-day fasting has the most significant results with participants losing more than double than those that participated in daily intermittent fasting.
+They discovered that for weight loss, alternate-day dieting has the most significant results with participants losing more than double that of those that participated in daily IF.

 The study showed that they lost a great deal of circumference around the waist as well.
 That means that much of the weight they lost was most likely belly fat.

 One of the biggest health benefits of this eating pattern is how much it can simplify your life.
 If you eat during a small window of the day, then you can maintain a healthy lifestyle much more easily.